aberloro/Pewlett-Hackard-Analysis/README.md

  2. Which employees are eligible for the company's mentorship program.

 ## Results
+### Points from Deliverable 1: Employees Retiring by Title
  - Many of the employees who are about to retire have multiple titles, showing these valuable employees have recieved promotions or have cross trained in multiple departments:

 ![retirement_titles](https://user-images.githubusercontent.com/93740725/153650542-e5d010d1-7622-4729-9ba0-9a2737f2cb6d.png)